mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 formation &ndash; a giant undersea aquifer off Scandinavia &ndash;
 where several million tonnes of CO2 have been stored at a Wikipedia-reported price of 17 dollar per tonne.
-If this impression is correct then storage and utiliziation is likely a relatively small overhead, and the cost of capturing the CO2 currently dominates.
-Still, a more complete analysis would be careful about this costing.)
+If this impression is correct then the cost of capturing CO2 is likely to either dominate or in worst case be comparable to the cost of storage and utilization.
+Still, a more detailed analysis would be careful about this costing.)

 # How much can the costs drop?